 The first SCS model was proposed in 2001 by Parisi & Echave (2001).
-Since then, updates and models were proposed to overcome the limitations of their first model (Robinson 2003; Rodrigue et al. 2009; Bonnard et al. 2009) but their implementation in evolutionary frameworks still remains a difficult task due to the complex mathematics involved.
-In particular, it is unfeasible to apply likelihood functions in an evolutionary framework to estimate the best-fitting substitution model considering these models.
-Even so, we consider that there is a need for such framework.
-Aside from the importance of applying an accurate substitution model in an evolutionary analysis to obtain realistic results (Del Amparo & Arenas 2022), consider SCS models increases the veracity of evolutionary studies and their outcome (e.g., Arenas & Bastolla 2019; Arenas et al. 2017, 2015, 2013; García-Portugués et al. 2018; Challis & Schmidler 2012; Golden et al. 2017; Herman et al. 2014; Perron et al. 2019; Norn et al. 2021).
-As an alternative, we implement in our framework an ABC procedure, a trustworthy alternative to select between evolutionary models using simulations and the derived SS (e.g., Bemmels et al. 2016; Arenas et al. 2020; Leuenberger & Wegmann 2010; Branco et al. 2022).
+Since then, updates and models were proposed to overcome the limitations of the first model (Robinson 2003; Rodrigue et al. 2009; Bonnard et al. 2009), yet their implementation in evolutionary frameworks remains a difficult task due to the involved complex mathematics.
+Particularly, it is unfeasible to apply the likelihood function in an evolutionary framework to estimate the best-fitting substitution model considering these models.
+Even so, we consider that there is a need for such a framework.
+Aside from the importance of applying an accurate substitution model in an evolutionary analysis to obtain realistic results (Del Amparo & Arenas 2022), to consider SCS models increases the veracity of evolutionary studies and their outcome (e.g., Arenas & Bastolla 2019; Arenas et al. 2017, 2015, 2013; García-Portugués et al. 2018; Challis & Schmidler 2012; Golden et al. 2017; Herman et al. 2014; Perron et al. 2019; Norn et al. 2021).
+In that concern, we implement in our framework an ABC procedure as a trustworthy alternative to select between evolutionary models using simulations and the derived SS (e.g., Bemmels et al. 2016; Arenas et al. 2020; Leuenberger & Wegmann 2010; Branco et al. 2022).
 Indeed, to estimate the best-fitting substitution model with ABC we need simulations, which we performed under empirical and SCS models using ProteinEvolver simulator (Arenas et al. 2013).
 The usefulness of this simulator was previously validated in estimations of recombination and substitution rate for protein MSA (Arenas 2021).
 However, unlike classic best-substitution model estimators which only require the MSA, to run ProtModel the user has to provide some information (Table S1).
 Combining some mandatory details (e.g., the substitution models to analyze, the SS to consider or the substitution rate) and a wide range of optional parameters the user can produce realistic estimations (Table S1).
-To simplify the required input information, we recommend reading the framework manual carefully and to modify the examples input files or to use GUI.
-A nonsense or not accurate input information may bias the coalescent evolutionary history of the simulations (e.g. provide unrealistic substitution rates or not consider enough simulations), affecting the framework efficiency.
-For some parameters, such as the substitution rate per site, could be difficult to obtain discrete accurate values, in which case ProtModel includes the substitution rate prior distribution and some nuisance parameters.
+To simplify the required input information, we recommend to carefully read the manual of the framework and to modify the examples input files or to use GUI.
+Nonsense or not accurate input information may bias the coalescent evolutionary history of the simulations (e.g. provide unrealistic substitution rates or not consider enough simulations), affecting the framework efficiency.
+For some parameters, such as the substitution rate per site, it could be difficult to obtain discrete accurate values, in which case ProtModel includes the substitution rate prior distribution and some nuisance parameters.
 Concerning the prior distribution, we recommend using uniform distributions within biologically reasonable values when the user does not have previous knowledge.
 As in any other evolutionary framework, we recommend cautious dealing with the results and to check the outputs files for the estimations.
 Indeed, we observed in the first example of the monkeypox TNF factor (Table 1) that choosing an inappropriate prior distribution produced a wide deviation on the best-fitting substitution model estimation (Table 1; Table S3).
-We also recommend attention on the ABC settings and to repeat the analyses with other ABC method, tolerance or number of iterations.
+We also recommend attention on the ABC settings and to repeat the analyses with multiple ABC methods, tolerance or number of iterations.
 Indeed, in some cases it can be necessary to repeat the analysis considering a higher number of simulations or different SS to obtain reliable results.
 In the provided example of the SARS-CoV endopeptidase C30 (Table 1) we observe that considering the protein stability standard deviation SS (DGREM_sd) affects drastically the estimation (Table 1; TableS3).